-One of the major advantages of renting as opposed to owning is having the ability to contact a landlord in the event of mold.
-If you reside in a rental property that shows obvious signs of water damage, you should have the right to know if it has been correctly addressed.
+One of the major advantages of renting over owning a home is having the ability to contact the property owner about mold problems.
+Residing in a leased property that shows obvious signs of water damage gives you the right to ensure that the issue is addressed correctly.

 Indiana State law requires sellers of residential buildings with up to four units to disclose in writing any known hazardous conditions, including mold (Ind.
 Code Ann. § 32-21-5-7).